wasim919/invitationApp/README.md

 ## InvitationApp

-The user after getting authenticated can invite others based-off of email and mobile number:
+The user after getting authenticated can invite others based-off of email and mobile number.
+The user details will be preserved across multiple sessions.

 ### Run the app